sketchplugins/plugin-directory/README.md

 - [Mosaic](https://github.com/tomorrowkey/sketch3-mosaic-plugin), by Tomoki Yamashita: A plugin for Sketch3 to apply mosaic easily.
 - [Move It](https://github.com/dawidw/move-it), by Dawid Woźniak: Sketch plugin that let's you move selected layers verticaly and horizontaly.
 - [Notes](https://github.com/cshdllr/notes), by Jason Cashdollar: A sketch plugin for taking notes
+- [Nudge Corner Radius](https://github.com/dwilliames/nudge-corner-radius-sketch-plugin), by David Williames: Increase/decrease the corner radius of a rectangle, or path nodes — with easy keyboard shortcuts
+- [Nudge Resize](https://github.com/dwilliames/nudge-resize-sketch-plugin), by David Williames: Resize a layer horizontally and vertically from the centre with easy keyboard shortcuts
 - [Nudged](https://github.com/kevinwoodhouse/sketch-nudged), by Kevin Woodhouse: A Sketch plugin to easily edit your nudge distance settings.
 - [NumGen](https://github.com/auxdesigner/sketch-plugin---numgen), by Liu Liu: Generate numbers that are: CTR, clicks, costs, impr.
 - [Optically for Sketch](http://designplugins.com/optically), by Vlad Danilov: Automated and mathematically precise optical adjustments in Sketch.